Zahra-Asghari/Zahra-Asghari.github.io/_pages/about.md

   - /about.html
 ---
 <p align="justify"> Welcome to my homepage!
 I am an AI researcher who is passionate about developing machine learning and deep learning as well as optimization in various applied problems and ensuring that the advanced technologies we develop are reliable and ethical.
   I received my Ph.D. degree in computer science at <a href="https://uk.ac.ir/">Shahid Bahonar University of Kerman</a> majoring in artificial intelligence and soft computing in 2023.
-I'm a postdoc researcher at <a href="https://mau.se/en/persons/zahra.asghari-varzaneh/"> Malmö University in Sweden.
+I'm a postdoc researcher at <a href="https://mau.se/en/persons/zahra.asghari-varzaneh/"> Malmö University in Sweden</a>.
 My research focuses on Machine Learning, Data Science/Data Analytics, Deep Learning, and soft computing methods.
 I published many <a href="https://scholar.google.com/citations?user=dH-0GtkAAAAJ&hl=en">papers</a> in prestigious journals and conferences and received top researcher awards from the university.
 I have experience carrying out medical data management analysis and machine learning research, and completing relevant  <a href="https://zahra-asghari.github.io/Projects/">projects</a>.
 My goal as a researcher is to advance knowledge and foster innovation in the scientific research domain.
 I enjoy collaborating with peers and working with industry and organizations to transfer knowledge.</p>
 **Research Interests:**
 <style>